Benjamin-Chauvet/Booking_Hotels_Ranking/README.md

 ![Search](img/capture_search.png)

-After initialazing Booking's reseach on arguments gave by user, the program naviguates through hotels found and its rooms.
+After initialazing Booking's reseach on arguments gave by user, the program navigates through hotels found and its rooms.

 ## Descriptive statistics